Knee replacement, also called arthroplasty, is a surgical procedure to replace a knee damaged by disease or injury.

 Antibiotics may be needed before certain dental procedures or surgeries now that you have an artificial joint.
 This will prevent possible infections from entering the bloodstream.
 Make sure to let the dentist or doctor know that you have an artificial joint.

-Call your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteSwelling, redness, or pain in your legs, calves, or feetPain that you cannot control with the medications you have been givenNausea and vomitingCough, shortness of breath, or chest painA chalky white, blue, or black appearance in your leg, foot, or toesNumbness or tingling in your leg, foot, or toesPain, burning, urgency, frequency of urination, or persistent bleeding in the urine
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteSwelling, redness, or pain in your legs, calves, or feetPain that you cannot control with the medications you have been givenNausea and vomitingCough, shortness of breath, or chest painA chalky white, blue, or black appearance in your leg, foot, or toesNumbness or tingling in your leg, foot, or toesPain, burning, urgency, frequency of urination, or persistent bleeding in the urine

 If you think you have an emergency, call for emergency medical services right away.